One unit of credit equals four semester hours.

 MTH 327 Essentials of Statistics

 Designed to prepare students in elementary education to meet the required statistics standards.
 Students will learn to construct and analyze data sets, understand probability distributions, perform hypotheses tests on a single population, and understand linear regression equations.
 May not be taken for credit if credit for PSY 355, MTH 345 or 346, or an equivalent course at another college has already been given.
-Does not count towards a major or minor in mathematics.
+Does not count toward a major or minor in mathematics.
 Pre- or corequisite: EDU 104 or consent of the instructor.
 Restricted to early childhood, elementary education or special education majors or middle school mathematics education minors.

 MTH 331 Foundations of Geometry

 Euclidean and non-Euclidean geometry and the nature of proof using the axiomatic method.
 Designed to provide an important learning experience both for the mathematics major who needs to acquire mathematical maturity required for more advanced mathematics courses, and for prospective teachers of geometry.
 Prerequisite: MTH 152 or MTH 301 or consent of instructor.
 Fall Term.

 First order differential equations, linear differential equations, Laplace transforms, power series methods, and solution of systems of differential equations.
 Prerequisite: MTH 251.
 Spring Term.

 Fourier Series and convergence of Fourier Series, selected topics in boundary value problems including the heat and wave equations, Laplace’s equation, and Bessel functions.
 Prerequisite: MTH 341.
 Alternate years.